bruno-ds/bruno-ds/README.md

 My name is Bruno, I'm a Software Engineer,

-- 🔭 I’m currently working at Theia
+- 🔭 I’m currently working at Odaseva
 - 🌱 creating a SaaS offer
-- 🐘 in PHP/Symfony
+- 🐘 in PHP
 - 👯 I love pair programming
 - 💬 We can talk craftsmanship any day